CONDUCT AND DISCIPLINE

 All UN personnel must observe the following core values:

 All UN personnel must also comply with the following responsibilities:

 - Adherence to highest standards of conduct;

 Violations of Higher Risk to the Organization are classified as Category 1 misconduct and include: Sexual Exploitation and Abuse (SEA), Serious and Complex Fraud, Abuse of Authority and staff, Conflict of Interest, all cases involving risk or loss of life or to others, including witnesses, Substantial violation of UN regulations, rules or Administrative issuances.

 Violations of Lower Risk to the Organization are classified as Category 2 misconduct and include among others; Personnel Matters (including harassment), Traffic Related offences (e.g. unauthorized passengers), Basic misuse of equipment by staff, Infraction of Regulations, Rules or Administrative Issuances, Simple entitlement fraud and others.

-Mandatory Conduct and Discipline On-line training:
+There are Mandatory Conduct and Discipline On-line training (Inspira-based):